aormorningstar/SymbolicMajoranas/README.md

 # SymbolicMajoranas

 Functionality for working symbolically with operators that are sums of products of Majorana operators on the sites of a lattice.
-It's still a work in progress.

 ## TODO
-- automatic testing
+- more testing
-- implement nice printing
+- nice printing (maybe print latex code?)

 ## Author